.png)

 Fleet telematics tools also keep fleet trucks in better condition, which is attractive to drivers and reduces the likelihood of them being stranded on the side of the road.
 Driver tools like eDVIRs with photo options make it faster to complete inspections, while onboard virtual sensors send vital information directly to the cab.
 Real-time route updates keep drivers more informed, while managed media tools reduce distractions and unnecessary alerts during drive time.

-These connected tools not only reduce busywork for drivers, they make them more productive and safer on every route.
+These connected tools not only reduce busywork for drivers, but they also make them more productive and safer on every route.

 Related reading: The Ultimate Guide to Driver Productivity